marcmeru11/HKSEasyMod/README.md

 - 🧭 **Compass Always Visible:** Keeps your compass icon visible on the map at all times for easy orientation.
 - ⚔️ **Double dealed Damage:** Every hit with any weapon, tool or hability dealed by hornet is doubled.
 - 🪑 **Silk regeneration on benches:** Silk regenerates to max when resting on benches.
+- 💰 **Auto Rosaries and Shards collect:** Rosaries and Shards are attracted without magnet tool equipped.

 This mod leverages **BepInEx** and **Harmony** for seamless integration into the game.